alexstudio3/credit_card_acceptance/README.md

 We have created a database with SQL, and explored the data.

-We then Uploaded the database to a Jupyter notebook.
+We then uploaded the database to a Jupyter notebook.
 Checked for correlation, got rid of a few features we found irrelevant.
 We Tried different models (KNN, SMOT logistic Regression, Random Forrest...), and checked which one had the best accuracy, kappa score and recall.